davlee1972/xmlwiz/README.md

 These vectors are populated as strings when the XML is parsed.

-After parsing is completed we can run a column cast on Budget to convert it from a string to an integer.
+After parsing is completed we can run a column cast on Budget to convert it from a string to an xs:integer.

 When applying a XSD restriction check like Budget > 0, we only need to run that check once on the entire budget column.